rfay/ddev-from-beginning/slides/presentation.md

 ## Using Add-ons

-- Community-contributed add-ons for Redis, Solr, Mailhog, etc.
+- Community-contributed add-ons for Redis, Solr, etc.
+- See https://addons.ddev.com for a list of available add-ons
+- Official add-ons are in the `ddev` org and maintained by the DDEV team
 - Install with `ddev add-on get ddev/ddev-redis`

 ---